 - You can no longer encrypt just the home option using ecryptfs-utils at the time of installation.
 It is recommended to use full-disk encryption instead.

 Download Ubuntu 18.04 LTS Bionic Beaver

 You can download it from the link below from its release page:

 Upgrade to Ubuntu 18.04

 If you are already using an Ubuntu version, you MAY be able to upgrade to Ubuntu 18.04 without reinstalling the operating system.
 The upgrade procedure is mainly painless and all you have to do is to follow the on-screen suggestions.
 You must have a good internet connection though.

-The steps mentioned here are applicable to all official flavors of Ubuntu such as Xubuntu, Kubuntu etc. It is also applicable to the Ubuntu server editions.
+The steps mentioned here apply to all official flavors of Ubuntu such as Xubuntu, Kubuntu, etc. It is also applicable to the Ubuntu server editions.

-Let’s see what are the options to get Ubuntu 18.04 from your existing Ubuntu version.
+Let’s see what the options to get Ubuntu 18.04 from your existing Ubuntu version are.